andraugust/andraugust.github.io/thermo-1.md

 $$

-The first equality is the so-called _ideal gas law_, and the second equality says that temperature is proportional to the average energy per particle, which is a fiarly intuitive result.
+The first equality is the so-called _ideal gas law_, and the second equality says that temperature is proportional to the average energy per particle, which is a fairly intuitive result.

 ## The Temperature of a Solid